 Is Coronavirus sabotaging your plans for spring break college visits?
 Don’t despair!
 Here are action tips on how to navigate the college selection and be application ready with this extra free time you’ve suddenly found.

 The list of colleges who have canceled admitted student days, tours, and information sessions is growing by the day.
-Some have cancelled through the end of March, but others have done so indefinitely while some are limiting but not cancelling.
+Some have canceled through the end of March, but others have done so indefinitely while some are limiting but not canceling.
 We recommend you check with each college as to their current policy.

 Many find themselves now missing out on admitted student days or a final visit may feel uncomfortable making a decision and paying a deposit sight unseen.
 It’s yet to be known whether colleges will move the typical May 1st Decision Day later this year.
 At LEAP, we recommend you reach out to the school about decision date deadlines and if they are offering anything virtually in place of a visit to help students reach a decision.

 On a typical school year, the vast majority of schools don’t offer tours and information sessions through the end of the school year starting around exam time.
 Many have limited summer offerings (or none) then don’t resume regular volume until after school starts in the fall.

 While juniors may feel the pressure to visit before application, many students get a feel for campuses in other ways (read more below!) and don’t visit until the senior year after an admission and/or scholarship decision is received.
 Even students who make time to visit in the junior year often find the need to revisit senior year.
 So don’t panic; there is plenty of time, juniors.

 Many colleges have virtual tours of campus on their site.
 While it’s not the same as experiencing it in person, it can certainly give you a vibe of the campus.
 Some tours include current students being interviewed about the school or those interviews or blog posts can be found elsewhere on the site.
 YouVisit and Campus Reel also have tours of many campuses.